crramirez/uwp_bridge_java/README.md

 You won't have to run the Desktop App Converter.
 Also you don't need to have an installer for your Java application.

+This project and the following steps are completely based on this documentation: https://docs.microsoft.com/en-us/windows/uwp/porting/.
+Please read it and if you have any doubt about the material in this page go there.

 # Quick Start

 This project includes the example included with the JDK called SwingSet2.
 Follow these intructions to pack SwingeSet2 as a Windows 10 Application.